 January 2022– There were 3989 Roundup lawsuits pending in the California MDL and around 30,000 Roundup cancer lawsuits in the state courts.
 A group of Roundup customers requested a federal judge in California to approve a $45 million class action settlement in a wrong labeling consumer lawsuit to end their claims that they lost money when they bought the weed killer.

 February 2022– Many plaintiffs’ attorneys were requesting the MDL judge to remand more cases back to the state courts to avoid delay.
 Bayer agreed to a settlement amount ranging from $23 million to $45 million to settle a Roundup weed killer class action lawsuit alleging that consumers overpaid for Roundup because Bayer failed to inform them of the cancer risk involved with this weed killer.
-About 20% of the typical price consumers paid for Roundup products was intended to be refunded by the settlement.
+About 20% of the typical price consumers paid for Roundup products were intended to be refunded by the Roundup cancer lawsuit settlements.
 Though it is not a personal injury settlement, it will have an impact on the pending Roundup lawsuits.

 March 2022– Another Roundup judgment has been appealed by Bayer to the U.S. Supreme Court.
 Bayer rehashed its preemption defense in a 43-page writ of certiorari that was filed with the supreme court, which other courts haven’t taken seriously.
 In essence, the claim is that since the EPA has determined that Roundup is safe, any lawsuit claiming that Roundup causes cancer is barred under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), a federal law that governs herbicides and their labels.

 April 10, 2022– The Supreme Court has asked the Biden administration to file a brief outlining its position on whether the Federal Insecticide, Fungicide, and Rodenticide Act should preempt all Roundup lawsuits.